kdaniel01/SIEMproject/README.md

 <img src="https://i.imgur.com/dC6OSs6.png" height="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
-Visualized the logs as a map in Azure Sentinel to see where the attempts are originating from.<br/>
+Visualized the logs as a map in Azure Sentinel to see where the attempts were originating from.
+A new workbook was created to show the map.<br/>
 <img src="https://i.imgur.com/USL3nah.png" height="80%" alt="Disk Sanitization Steps"/>
 <br />
 <img src="https://i.imgur.com/OtlYn2o.png" height="80%" alt="Disk Sanitization Steps"/>
 <br />
 <img src="https://i.imgur.com/jiZnvKl.png" height="80%" alt="Disk Sanitization Steps"/>
 <br />
+ (FAILED_RDP_WITH_GEO1_CL | summarize event_count=count() by sourcehost_CF, latitude_CF, longitude_CF, country_CF, label_CF, destinationhost_CF) query was ran with the visualization option set to map.
+This generated the information needed to see the where these failed RDP logon attempts are originating from.
 <img src="https://i.imgur.com/dRJIwwG.png" height="80%" alt="Disk Sanitization Steps"/>
 <br />
+There was an increase in attempts from Indonesia as shown on the map.
 <img src="https://i.imgur.com/A8G28NQ.png" height="80%" alt="Disk Sanitization Steps"/>
 <br />
 <img src="https://i.imgur.com/jKLri07.png" height="80%" alt="Disk Sanitization Steps"/>